People with borderline personality disorder fear rejection and abandonment, partly because they do not want to be alone.

 Supportive psychotherapy is also useful.
 The therapist's goal is to establish an emotional, encouraging, supportive relationship with the person and thus help the person develop healthy defense mechanisms, especially in interpersonal relationships.
 However, supportive treatments alone may not reduce the more immediate problems of borderline personality disorder (such as suicidal behavior and self-harm) as effectively as the other, more specific psychotherapies for borderline personality disorder.

 When needed, drugs are used to treat specific symptoms.
 These drugs include

-Drugs that help stabilize mood (such as lamotrigine): To help lessen depression, anxiety, mood swings, and impulsive tendencies
+Drugs that help stabilize mood: To help lessen depression, anxiety, mood swings, and impulsive tendencies

 Newer (second-generation) antipsychotic drugs: To help lessen anxiety, anger, and stress-related distortions in thinking (such as paranoid or very disorganized thoughts)

 Selective serotonin reuptake inhibitors (SSRIs), a type of antidepressant: To lessen depression and anxiety